anri-asaturov/tws-api-nodejs-ported/README.md

 - some default values changed from `null` to `'' or 0 or false`, usage shows it's safe and it simplifies things.

+- comments are preserved where it didn't require much effort, but referring to c# sources for comments is advised.

 # Testing

 - some test files may seem to be useless/excessive, they've been created to include file in coverage report in case that file will get testable logic in future